Create multiple package designs for several different industries

 In this class, students will initially work manually with letterforms to gain a craft-based aesthetic knowledge of type and eventually move toward a digital application of type and typographic design.
 Projects will stress the importance of appropriate type usage while addressing issues of craft, readability, message, and style.
 The software of the Adobe Creative Suite will also be explored.

 GD 417 – Package Design

 This course will teach students about designing in three dimensions.
 Students will learn about packaging, point-of-purchase displays, and other dimensional materials through packaging/brand design projects specific to retail consumer products.
 Students will produce object-oriented prototypes as well as electronic packaging mechanicals.
 Issues of brand identity, function, construction, and labeling will be discussed.

 Credits : 3

 In an ever-evolving digital era, clients with the budget have focused on creating high-end, deluxe packaging that best captures the imagination of the subject as well as the attention of the consumer.
 This course will draw upon a student’s creativity and vision in order to produce experimental and conceptual works in this field, while also allowing for discussions on alternative printing techniques, complex printer specifications and templates, historic and contemporary case studies, and a greater comprehension of how far printed matter can be taken.

 The program is designed for a wide range of individuals.
 College experience is not a prerequisite for this program, but an interest in packaging design is essential.
 High school and college graduates, veterans, professionals, and entrepreneurs will be among the students who bring their diverse perspectives to the program.

 $1,157 per credit hour

-A total of 12 credit hours are required.
-Credits to be billed per course.
+A total of 10.5 credit hours are required.
+Credits will be billed per course.

 How to Register